MartinDeMundia/Mobi-tyres-inventory/README.md

 Acceess the frontend using http://localhost:8000

+Create a new user, login and proceed with managing the inventory.

 # API
 The endpoint has been created using laravel, which implements an ORM Eloquent and MySQL database.